Galliformes / Phasianidae / Polyplectron

 Description

-A large pheasant reaching up to 76 cm in length.
-Plumage is greyish-brown with finely spotted green eyespots.
-Features include an elongated bushy crest, bare pink or yellow facial skin, white throat, and grey iris, bill, and legs.
-The sexes are similar, though females are smaller, darker, and less ornamented.
-Juveniles resemble adult females.
+Up to 76 cm long, greyish brown with finely spotted green eyespots, an elongated bushy crest, bare pink or yellow facial skin, white throat, and grey iris, bill, and legs.
+The sexes are similar, but the female is smaller, darker, and less ornamented than the male.
+Young resemble the female.

 Distribution & Habitat

-Distributed across Bangladesh, Northeast India, and Southeast Asia, though absent from most of Indochina and the entire Malayan Peninsula.
-Inhabits lowland and hill forests.
-No migration patterns are documented for this species.
+Distributed in lowland and hill forests of Bangladesh, Northeast India, and Southeast Asia, excluding most of Indochina and the entire Malayan Peninsula.

 Behavior & Ecology

-Diet consists mainly of seeds, termites, fruits, and invertebrates.
-During breeding season, the female typically lays two eggs.
-No additional information on social behavior or vocalizations is provided in the source material.
+The diet consists mainly of seeds, termites, fruits, and invertebrates.
+The female usually lays two eggs.

 Conservation

-Evaluated as Least Concern on the IUCN Red List of Threatened Species, being widespread throughout its large range.
-Listed on CITES Appendix II, which restricts international trade in wild-caught specimens to preserve wild populations.
+Evaluated as a Species of Least Concern on the IUCN Red List.
+Listed on CITES Appendix II, restricting trade in wild-caught birds to preserve stocks.

 Source: Wikipedia · CC BY-SA 3.0